vmuxIO/vmuxIO/README.md

 nix develop
 ```

-build a few sofware packages and symlink the results
+build a few sofware packages and symlink the results to `./`.

 ```shell
 git submodule update --init --recursive